lzap/dejq/README.md

 To keep things simple, job has a type (string, think of it as a queue name) and a payload (JSON struct, the body).
 There is no result and no data sharing.
 If jobs need to share any data, this must be done in a different way (e.g. database).

 To receive a job, register a handler function to a type.
-When the function returns no error, only then the job is removed from the queue.
-When error is returned, implementations may try to re-deliver the job multiple times until they mark is as invalid (SQS puts the message to the dead-letter queue, Postgres implementation provides a way to find jobs with lost heartbeats via a query).
+When the function returns no error, typically only then the job is removed from the queue but this behavior depends on implementation.
+Some implementations may try to re-deliver the job multiple times until they mark is as invalid (SQS puts the message to the dead-letter queue, Postgres implementation provides a way to find jobs with lost heartbeats via a query).
+Check notes below.

 Multiple jobs can be enqueued in a single Enqueue call all implementations will ensure in-order processing.
-No other workers are guaranteed to receive jobs with unfinished depednencies.
+No other workers are guaranteed to receive jobs with unfinished dependencies.

 Logging is done via [logr](https://github.com/go-logr/logr) abstract structured interface, there are adapters for most logging libraries available.
 This adapter only provides `error` and `info` logging functions with verbosity levels (0 to N).
 See details blow on how to set verbosity levels.